Chaim Potok: Literary career

-Potok's 1985 novel Davita's Harp is his only book featuring a female protagonist.
+Potok's 1985 book Davita's Harp is his only novel featuring a female protagonist; Davita returned in his Old Men at Midnight (2001).
 In 1990, he published a sequel to My Name is Asher Lev titled The Gift of Asher Lev.
 It won the National Jewish Book Award for Fiction.
-Potok wrote many plays, among them Sins of The Father and Out of The Depths.
-In 1992, Potok completed another novel, I am the Clay, about the courageous struggle of a war-ravaged family.
-His 1993 young adult literature The Tree of Here was followed by The Sky of Now (1995) and Zebra and Other Stories (1998).
+Potok wrote many plays, among them Sins of the Father and Out of the Depths.
+In 1992, Potok completed another novel, I Am the Clay, about the courageous struggle of a war-ravaged Korean family.
+His 1993 illustrated children's book The Tree of Here was followed by The Sky of Now (1995), both illustrated by Tony Auth, and a short story collection for young adults, Zebra and Other Stories (1998).

 Literary influences

 Potok's parents discouraged his writing and reading of non-Jewish subjects.
 Nevertheless, he spent many hours in the public library reading secular novels.
 Potok cited James Joyce, Thomas Mann, Fyodor Dostoyevsky, Ernest Hemingway, and S. Y. Agnon as his chief literary influences.
 Many of his novels are set in the urban environments in New York in which he himself grew up.
 While not Hasidic, Potok was raised in an Orthodox home.
 In the book My Name is Asher Lev, Asher Lev wants to be a painter, which causes much conflict with his father who wants him to do something else, much as Potok did during his childhood.
 Asher decides to become a painter, which upsets his family.
 Potok went into writing and painted in his free time.
 Potok said he related to Asher Lev more than any of his other characters.